World3: Nonrenewable resources system

+The consumption of nonrenewable resources is determined by a nonlinear function of the per capita industrial output.
+The higher the per capita industrial output, the higher the nonrenewable resource consumption.

 Reference run predictions

 The Dynamics of Growth in a Finite World provides several different scenarios.
 The "reference run" is the one that "represent the most likely behavior mode of the system if the process of industrialization in the future proceeds in a way very similar to its progress in the past, and if technologies and value changes that have already been institutionalized continue to evolve."
 In this scenario, in 2000, the world population reaches six billion, and then goes on to peak at seven billion in 2030.
 After that population declines because of an increased death rate.
 In 2015, both industrial output per capita and food per capita peak at US$375 per person (1970s dollars, about $ today) and 500 vegetable-equivalent kilograms/person.
 Persistent pollution peaks in the year 2035 at 11 times 1970s levels.

 Criticism of the model

 There has been criticism of the World3 model.
 Some has come from the model creators themselves, some has come from economists and some has come from other places.

 In the book Groping in the Dark: The First Decade of Global Modelling, Donella Meadows (a Limits author) writes: We have great confidence in the basic qualitative assumptions and conclusions about the instability of the current global socioeconomic system and the general kinds of changes that will and will not lead to stability.
 We have relatively great confidence in the feedback-loop structure of the model, with some exceptions which I list below.
 We have a mixed degree of confidence in the numerical parameters of the model; some are well-known physical or biological constants that are unlikely to change, some are statistically derived social indices quite likely to change, and some are pure guesses that are perhaps only of the right order of magnitude.
 The structural assumptions in World3 that I consider most dubious and also sensitive enough to be of concern are: